Upper endoscopy

 After an upper endoscopy

-If you had a sedative, the effects should only last a few hours.
-You will need someone to drive you home or travel with you.
-If you had an anaesthetic spray, you need to wait until the numbness wears off before you eat or drink.
+If you have had a sedative, the effects should only last a few hours.
+You should not drive after having a sedative.
+You will need to ask someone to drive you home or travel home with you.

 You may have a sore throat after the endoscopy.
 This is normal and should get better after a few days.